c4tandl/ctl/src/markdown/pages/reading-resources/kids-recommend.md

 ---
 path: kids-recommend
-date: 2022-12-02T14:40:35.175Z
+date: 2023-03-21T15:16:27.986Z
 title: Kids Recommend (K-8)
 sort: 2
 nav: reading-resources
 ---
 <details>
 <summary>
     Kindergarten
 </summary>

-Ahlberg, Allan  Each Peach, Pear, Plum

-Anthony, Steve   Please, Mr. Panda

-Bang, Molly    When Sophie Gets Angry

-Barrett, Judi    Cloudy with a Chance of Meatballs

-Bedard, Michael   Sitting Ducks

-Brett, Jan    Annie and the Wild Animals, Mossy,

-The Three Snow Bears, Hedgie’s Surprise, The Hat,

-The Mitten, Fritz and the Beautiful Horses, and Honey, Honey, Lion

-Brown, Margaret Wise   Big Red Barn, The Moon Shines Down, The Sailor Dog, The Fish

-with Deep Sea Smile, The Bad Little Good Little Pig, and The Noon Balloon

-Carle, Eric    The Mixed-Up Chameleon, The Secret Birthday Message,

-The Tiny Seed, The Very Hungry Caterpillar, The Very Busy Spider,

-The Greedy Python, Pancakes, Pancakes, The Very Quiet Cricket, and A House for

-Hermit Crab

-Carlson, Nancy  A Visit to Grandma’s

-Crews, Donald    School Bus, Ten Black Dots, Truck, and any of his other titles

-Cronin, Doreen    Click, Clack, Moo … Cows That Type, Dooby, Dooby Moo, Click, Clack,

-and Peep, Smick, and Giggle, Giggle, Quack

-Davis, Jacky and David Soman  Ladybug Girl, Ladybug Girl and Bumblebee Boy,

-and Ladybug Girl Makes Friends

-De Beer, Hans    Little Polar Bear

-Dewdney, Anna   Llama Llama Red Pajama

-Eastman, P.D.
-Go, Dog, Go!

-Elhert, Lois    Feathers for Lunch, Nuts to You, Pie in the Sky, Snowballs,

-Top Cat, Wag a Tail, and Waiting for Wings

-Emberley, Ed    Go Away, Big Green Monster!

-Falconer, Ian    Olivia

-Ferry, Beth and Tom Lichtenheld   Stick and Stone

-Fleming, Denise    Time to Sleep

-Fox, Mem    Boo to a Goose, Feathers and Fools, Harriet, You Drive Me Wild,

-Hattie and the Fox, Koala Lou, The Magic Hat, Night Noises, Shoes from

-Grandpa, Time for Bed, Tough Boris, Guess Who, Waiting, and Wilfrid Gordon

-McDonald Partridge

-Gassman, Julie    Do Not Bring Your Dragon to the Library

-Geist, Ken   The Three Little Fish and the Big Bad Shark

-Gordon, David    The Three Little Rigs

-Gormley, Greg    Pick Me!

-Gustafson, Scott  Alphabet Soup and A Feast of Letters

-Henkes, Kevin    Chester’s Way, Chrysanthemum, Julius, the Baby of the World,

-Lilly and the Purple Plastic Purse, Lilly’s Big Day, Lilly’s Chocolate Heart,

-Owen, Sheila Rae’s Peppermint Stick,  A Weekend with Wendell, Waiting,

-Penny and Her Marble, and Wemberly Worried

-Hughes, Shirley    Alfie Gets In First, Alfie Wins a Prize, Angel Mae, Dogger,

-Alfie and the Big Boys, Alfie’s Weather, Alfie and the Birthday Surprise,

-Annie Rose is My Little Sister, Olly and Me, and Sally’s Secret

-Hutchins, Pat     Good Night Owl

-Johnson, Crockett    Harold and the Purple Crayon

-Joyce, William     George Shrinks

-Kline, Suzy    Oops!

-Knudsen, Michelle    Library Lion

-Lester, Helen   A Porcupine Named Fluffy

-Lies, Brian    Bats at the Beach and Bats at the Library

-Lionni, Leo    Alexander and the Wind-Up Mouse, The Alphabet Tree,

-An Extraordinary Egg, Fish Is Fish, Inch by Inch, It’s Mine,

-Little Blue and Little Yellow, Six Crows, Tico and the Golden Wings,

-Geraldine and the Music Mouse, and Tillie and the Wall

-Lobel, Arnold    The Frog and Toad books, Mouse Soup, and Mouse Tales

-Long, Melinda    How I Became a Pirate

-Marshall, Janet    Look Once, Look Twice

-Martin, Bill, Jr.    Chicka-Chicka Boom-Boom

-McAllister, Angela    The Tortoise and the Hare

-McGuirk, Leslie  if rocks could sing, a discovered alphabet

-McPhail, David    Edward and the Pirates

-Meyer, Mercer    I’m a Little Sick

-Miller, Pat Zietlow    Sophie’s Squash and Sophie’s Squash Goes to School

-Moret, Brigette Frey   The Bear’s Christmas

-Moseley, Keith    Where’s the Dinosaur?

-Muntean, Michaela    Do Not Open This Book

-Myller, Rolf    How Big Is a Foot?

-Numeroff, Laura Joffe  If You Give a Mouse a Cookie, If You Give a Pig a Party,

-If You Give a Dog a Doughnut, If You Give a Cat a Cupcake,

-and If You Give a Pig a Pancake

-O’Connor, Jane   Fancy Nancy at the Museum

-Oliver, Carmen   Bears Make the Best Reading Buddies

-Olson, Mary W.   Nice Try, Tooth Fairy

-Parsley, Elise  If You Ever Want to Bring an Alligator to School, Don’t!

-Pelham, David    A Is for Animals

-Penn, Audrey    The Kissing Hand

-Pinkney, Jerry    The Lion and the Mouse

-Plourde, Lynn   Moose, of Course!, Dino Pets, Dino Pets Go to School,

-and The Dump Man’s Treasures

-Portis, Antoinette    Kindergarten Diary

-Rawlinson, Julia   Fletcher and the Falling Leaves

-Rubin, Adam   Dragons Love Tacos

-Saltzberg, Barney  Beautiful Oops!

-Sarcone-Roach, Julia  The Bear Ate Your Sandwich

-Sendak, Maurice   Where the Wild Things Are

-Shannon, David   Alice the Fairy, David Gets in Trouble, No, David, and

-Too Many Toys

-Sis, Peter  Ice Cream Summer

-Slate, Joseph    Miss Bindergarten Gets Ready for Kindergarten

-Spires, Ashley  The Most Magnificent Thing

-Stevens, Janet    Tops and Bottoms

-Tullet, Herve   Press Here

-Van Dusen, Chris    If I Built a House, The Circus Ship, and A Camping Spree

-with Mr. Magee

-Van Laan, Nancy   When Winter Comes

-Wells, Rosemary    Max’s Chocolate Chicken, Max’s Dragon Shirt, Bunny Cakes,

-Fritz and the Mess Fairy, Yoko, Bunny Money, McDuff Goes to School,

-and Rachel Field’s Hitty, Her First Hundred Years

-Willems, Mo    Don’t Let the Pigeon Drive the Bus, Don’t Let the Pigeon Stay

-Up Late, The Pigeon Finds a Hot Dog, The Pigeon Wants a Puppy,

-Today I Will Fly,  I’m a Frog, I Broke My Trunk, My Friend Is Sad,

-Watch Me Throw the Ball, A Big Guy Took My Ball, Let’s Go for a Drive,

-Waiting Is Not Easy, The Thank You Book, and My New Friend Is So Fun

-Wood, Audrey    Alphabet Mystery, King Bidgood’s in the Bathtub,

-Elbert’s Bad Word, The Little Mouse, the Red, Ripe Strawberry,

-and the Big, Hungry Bear, The Napping House, Jubal’s Wish, Heckedey

-Peg, The Scaredy Cats, Silly Sally, Weird Parents, Alphabet Adventure,

-Sweet Dream Pie, Twenty-Four Robbers and Tooth Fairy

-Yamada, Kobi  What Do You Do with an Idea?

-Yolen, Jane  Owl Moon and How Do Dinosaurs Go to School?

-Yum, Hyewon  Mom!
-It’s My 1st Day of Kindergarten
+Ahlberg, Allan  *Each Peach, Pear, Plum*

+Anthony, Steve   *Please, Mr. Panda*

+Bang, Molly    *When Sophie Gets Angry*

+Barrett, Judi    *Cloudy with a Chance of Meatballs*

+Bedard, Michael   *Sitting Ducks*

+Brett, Jan    *Annie and the Wild Animals, Mossy,*

+*The Three Snow Bears, Hedgie’s Surprise, The Hat,*

+*The Mitten, Fritz and the Beautiful Horses,* and *Honey, Honey, Lion*

+Brown, Margaret Wise   *Big Red Barn, The Moon Shines Down, The Sailor Dog, The Fish with Deep Sea Smile, The Bad Little Good Little Pig*, and *The Noon Balloon*

+Carle, Eric    *The Mixed-Up Chameleon, The Secret Birthday Message, The Tiny Seed, The Very Hungry Caterpillar, The Very Busy Spider, The Greedy Python, Pancakes, Pancakes, The Very Quiet Cricket,* and *A House for Hermit Crab*

+Carlson, Nancy  *A Visit to Grandma’s*

+Crews, Donald    *School Bus, Ten Black Dots, Truck*, and any of his other titles

+Cronin, Doreen    *Click, Clack, Moo … Cows That Type*, *Dooby Dooby Moo*, *Click, Clack, Peep!*, *Smick!,* and *Giggle, Giggle, Quack*

+Davis, Jacky and David Soman  *Ladybug Girl, Ladybug Girl and Bumblebee Boy*, and *Ladybug Girl Makes Friends*

+De Beer, Hans    *Little Polar Bear*

+Dewdney, Anna   *Llama Llama Red Pajama*

+Eastman, P.D.   *Go, Dog, Go!*

+Elhert, Lois    *Feathers for Lunch, Nuts to You, Pie in the Sky, Snowballs,* *Top Cat, Wag a Tail*, and *Waiting for Wings*

+Emberley, Ed    *Go Away, Big Green Monster!*

+Falconer, Ian    *Olivia*

+Ferry, Beth and Tom Lichtenheld   *Stick and Stone*

+Fleming, Denise    *Time to Sleep*

+Fox, Mem    *Boo to a Goose, Feathers and Fools, Harriet, You Drive Me Wild,* *Hattie and the Fox, Koala Lou, The Magic Hat, Night Noises, Shoes from Grandpa, Time for Bed, Tough Boris, Guess Who, Waiting,* and *Wilfrid Gordon McDonald Partridge*

+Gassman, Julie    *Do Not Bring Your Dragon to the Library*

+Geist, Ken   *The Three Little Fish and the Big Bad Shark*

+Gordon, David    *The Three Little Rigs*

+Gormley, Greg    *Pick Me!*

+Gustafson, Scott  *Alphabet Soup* and *A Feast of Letters*

+Henkes, Kevin    *Chester’s Way, Chrysanthemum, Julius, the Baby of the World, Lilly and the Purple Plastic Purse, Lilly’s Big Day, Lilly’s Chocolate Heart, Owen, Sheila Rae’s Peppermint Stick, A Weekend with Wendell, Waiting, Penny and Her Marble*, and *Wemberly Worried*

+Hughes, Shirley    *Alfie Gets In First, Alfie Wins a Prize, Angel Mae, Dogger, Alfie and the Big Boys, Alfie’s Weather, Alfie and the Birthday Surprise, Annie Rose is My Little Sister, Olly and Me,* and *Sally’s Secret*

+Hutchins, Pat     *Good Night Owl*

+Johnson, Crockett    *Harold and the Purple Crayon*

+Joyce, William     *George Shrinks*

+Kline, Suzy    *Oops!*

+Knudsen, Michelle    *Library Lion*

+Lester, Helen   *A Porcupine Named Fluffy*

+Lies, Brian    *Bats at the Beach and Bats at the Library*

+Lionni, Leo    *Alexander and the Wind-Up Mouse, The Alphabet Tree, An Extraordinary Egg, Fish Is Fish, Inch by Inch, It’s Mine, Little Blue and Little Yellow, Six Crows, Tico and the Golden Wings, Geraldine and the Music Mouse,* and *Tillie and the Wall*

+Lobel, Arnold    *The Frog and Toad* books, *Mouse Soup,* and *Mouse Tales*

+Long, Melinda    *How I Became a Pirate*

+Marshall, Janet    *Look Once, Look Twice*

+Martin, Bill, Jr.    *Chicka-Chicka Boom-Boom*

+McAllister, Angela    *The Tortoise and the Hare*

+McGuirk, Leslie  *if rocks could sing, a discovered alphabet*

+McPhail, David    *Edward and the Pirates*

+Meyer, Mercer    *I’m a Little Sick*

+Miller, Pat Zietlow    *Sophie’s Squash and Sophie’s Squash Goes to School*

+Moret, Brigette Frey   *The Bear’s Christmas*

+Moseley, Keith    *Where’s the Dinosaur?*

+Muntean, Michaela    *Do Not Open This Book*

+Myller, Rolf    *How Big Is a Foot?*

+Numeroff, Laura Joffe  *If You Give a Mouse a Cookie, If You Give a Pig a Party, If You Give a Dog a Doughnut, If You Give a Cat a Cupcake,* and *If You Give a Pig a Pancake*

+O’Connor, Jane   *Fancy Nancy at the Museum*

+Oliver, Carmen   *Bears Make the Best Reading Buddies*

+Olson, Mary W.   *Nice Try, Tooth Fairy*

+Parsley, Elise  *If You Ever Want to Bring an Alligator to School, Don’t!*

+Pelham, David    *A Is for Animals*

+Penn, Audrey    *The Kissing Hand*

+Pinkney, Jerry    *The Lion and the Mouse*

+Plourde, Lynn   *Moose, of Course!, Dino Pets, Dino Pets Go to School,* and *The Dump Man’s Treasures*

+Portis, Antoinette    *Kindergarten Diary*

+Rawlinson, Julia   *Fletcher and the Falling Leaves*

+Rubin, Adam   *Dragons Love Tacos*

+Saltzberg, Barney  *Beautiful Oops!*

+Sarcone-Roach, Julia  *The Bear Ate Your Sandwich*

+Sendak, Maurice   *Where the Wild Things Are*

+Shannon, David   *Alice the Fairy, David Gets in Trouble, No, David,* and *Too Many Toys*

+Sis, Peter  *Ice Cream Summer*

+Slate, Joseph    *Miss Bindergarten Gets Ready for Kindergarten*

+Spires, Ashley  *The Most Magnificent Thing*

+Stevens, Janet    *Tops and Bottoms*

+Tullet, Herve   *Press Here*

+Van Dusen, Chris    *If I Built a House, The Circus Ship,* and *A Camping Spree with Mr. Magee*

+Van Laan, Nancy   *When Winter Comes*

+Wells, Rosemary    *Max’s Chocolate Chicken, Max’s Dragon Shirt, Bunny Cakes, Fritz and the Mess Fairy, Yoko, Bunny Money, McDuff Goes to School,* and *Rachel Field’s Hitty, Her First Hundred Years*

+Willems, Mo    *Don’t Let the Pigeon Drive the Bus, Don’t Let the Pigeon Stay Up Late, The Pigeon Finds a Hot Dog, The Pigeon Wants a Puppy, Today I Will Fly,  I’m a Frog, I Broke My Trunk, My Friend Is Sad, Watch Me Throw the Ball, A Big Guy Took My Ball, Let’s Go for a Drive, Waiting Is Not Easy, The Thank You Book,* and *My New Friend Is So Fun*

+Wood, Audrey    *Alphabet Mystery, King Bidgood’s in the Bathtub, Elbert’s Bad Word, The Little Mouse, the Red, Ripe Strawberry, and the Big, Hungry Bear, The Napping House, Jubal’s Wish, Heckedey Peg, The Scaredy Cats, Silly Sally, Weird Parents, Alphabet Adventure, Sweet Dream Pie, Twenty-Four Robbers* and *Tooth Fairy*

+Yamada, Kobi  *What Do You Do with an Idea?*

+Yolen, Jane  *Owl Moon and How Do Dinosaurs Go to School?*

+Yum, Hyewon  *Mom!
+It’s My 1st Day of Kindergarten*

 </details>